kabirarshafidz/titanic_disaster/README.md

 ## Results

-The final model achieved an accuracy of **[your accuracy score]%** on the validation set and **[your score]%** on the Kaggle leaderboard.
+The final model achieved an accuracy of **84%** on the validation set and **77.751%** on the Kaggle leaderboard.
 Techniques such as feature engineering, model ensembling, and hyperparameter tuning helped enhance the model's performance.

 ## Conclusion